rajnathsah/rajnathsah.github.io/_posts/2019-11-03-Oracle-Pl-Sql-Questions.md

 A latch is an internal Oracle mechanism used to protect data structures in the SGA from simultaneous access.
 Atomic hardware instructions like TEST-AND-SET are used to implement latches.
 Latches are more restrictive than locks in that they are always exclusive.
 Latches are never queued, but will spin or sleep until it obtains a resource or times out.
 Latches are important for performance tuning.
 In another word, laches are a type of locks.

+##### 7. What is lock
+Locks are mechanisms that prevent destructive interaction between transactions accessing the same resource.
+The resources can be either:
+    * user objects, such as tables and rows,
+    * or system objects not visible to users, such as shared data structures in memory and data dictionary rows.
+Oracle Database automatically obtains and manages necessary locks when executing SQL statements.
+For more details on [lock](https://docs.oracle.com/cd/B19306_01/server.102/b14220/consist.htm) refer oracle docs link.